Families of self-inverse functions and dilogarithm identities: Geometric properties of gemini functions versus the representation of a dilogarithm

-Since the segment area $A_{s}$ vanishes between the median and its corresponding symmetrical point, the graph of an infinite gemini function is a straight line, i.e., linear in this domain.
+We proceed to calculate the segment area $A_{s}$ between $x_{1}$ and $x_{2}$, which is equal to $A_{g}-A_{r}$, and this is illustrated in Figure \ref{Figure11}.
+In this case, the area $A_{g}$ may be expressed as and we rewrite this as The segment area may be expressed as $A_{s} = A_{g} - A_{c}=A_{g}-A_{r}$, and we rewrite this as and this implies that so that Since the segment area $A_{s}$ vanishes between the median and its corresponding symmetric point, the graph of an infinite gemini function is a straight line, i.e., linear in this domain.
 Thus, the graphs of infinite gemini functions can be formulated in such a way that $\gemini_{\infty}(x)=\lim\limits_{C\to \infty}-x+C$ for $x \in (x_{1}, x_{2})$.
 Unfortunately, this proof can not reveal the behavior of infinite gemini functions outside this domain, although the interval between $x_{1}$ and $x_{2}$ is infinite.